tufts-ml/time_series_prediction/scripts/toy_overheat/README.md

 # Background

-Toy "overheat" is a simple time series dataset with fictional "temperature" measurements for a device over a multi-day operating period (50-200 hours).
+The `toy_overheat` dataset is a simple univariate time series dataset with fictional "temperature" measurements for a device over a multi-day operating period (50-200 hours).

-We measure one temperature measurement per hour.
+Many such devices are observed (many sequences).
+For each one, we measure one temperature measurement per hour.
+The period of observation changes across sequences (some are longer, some are shorter).

 6 example sequences are shown here (left column: no overheating, right: overheating)